sebastian-plata/jsmastery_project-1/README.md

 **File strucutre**

 Each component is stored in its own directory, named after themselves, and in turn every component directory is stored in a "/components" directory.

+This also applies to the structure of the project itself.
+It is incredibly handy to have it set before you start working on the components because it makes the work flow so much better.
+So, right at the start of the project (after you're done with the file structure) you should go to your "App.js" file and define the structure of the web page using each of the components self-closing tags and other elements needed.

 *What is a component?*